 \subsection{Comparison of static modelling approaches}

 To identify the best combination of features, ML models and feature selection algorithms for static analysis, we carried out a Kruskal-Wallis test followed by a pairwise comparison between the modelling approaches from this section.
 The results indicate that five of the models have statistically better accuracies than the others.
-Three of these are API call models: SVMs trained using 10,000 features selected using Chi-square, RF models trained using 10,000 features selected using mutual information, and RF models trained using 6,443 features selected using variance threshold Table (\ref{tab:fstable}).
-The others are the RF usage 5-opcode model, trained using 46,781 features selected using mutual information Table (\ref{tab:evalnop}) and DNN trained using API frequency Table (\ref{tab:APIUsage}).
+Three of these are API call models: SVMs trained using 10,000 features selected using chi-square, RF models trained using 10,000 features selected using MI, and RF models trained using 6,443 features selected using variance threshold (Table \ref{tab:fstable}).
+The others are the RF usage 5-opcode model, trained using 46,781 features selected using mutual information (Table \ref{tab:evalnop}) and DNN trained using API frequency (Table \ref{tab:APIUsage}).
 Neither of these five modelling approaches appears to be significantly better than the others.
-This suggests that the best classes of features to use for static analysis are opcodes and API calls, and the best ML model to use is likely to be RF.
+Within the scope of our evaluation, this suggests that the best classes of features to use for static analysis are opcodes and API calls, and the best ML model to use is RF.
 However, the best choice of feature selection algorithm depends on the feature type and model type.